LilithElina/CPANG19/pages/toy_examples.md

 View the PDF and compare it to the input sequence.
 Now vary the parameter passed to `-m` of `vg construct` and visualize the result.

-Ok, let's build a new graph that has some variants built into it.
-First, take a look at at `tiny/tiny.vcf.gz`, which contains variants in (gzipped) [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format.
+Ok, now let's build a new graph that has some variants built into it.
+First, take a look at `tiny/tiny.vcf.gz`, which contains variants in (gzipped) [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format, then run the following command:

-	vg construct -r tiny/tiny.fa -v tiny/tiny.vcf.gz -m 32 >tiny.vg
+	vg construct -r tiny/tiny.fa -v tiny/tiny.vcf.gz -m 32 > tiny.vg

 Visualize the outcome.